xavier2910/thetundra/README.md

 A silly text adventure game in the series of [The Cave and The Forest](https://github.com/xavier2910/thecaveANDtheforest).
 However, this one has a command processor instead of a list of options.
 Which is a trade off, and ratehr more difficult than first expected.
 Also, I don't like how I made the world an infinitely deep data structure: once you can change the world (think `take` or `put` commands), it'll get rather inefficient.
+It's actually so bad I've decided to cease work on it entirely and [start from scratch in another language](github.com/xaiver2910/tundra).

 ## Get Started